Introduction: The Shifting Battlefield

 A New Mindset, A New Strategy: How to Adapt Your Defenses

-Here is how you can begin to adapt:
+Here's how you can begin to adapt:

 For Security Leaders: